-a) Equity share capital

-The authorized share capital of the Company as of March 31, 2021 is USD 23,408,052 (USD 17,508,740 as of March 31, 2020).
-Par value of the equity shares is recorded as share capital and the amount received in excess of par value is classified as share premium.

-b) Retained earnings Retained earnings comprises the Company's undistributed earnings after taxes.

-c) Foreign currency translation reserve

-The exchange differences arising from the translation of financial statement of foreign operations with functional currency other than Indian rupees is presented within equity in the FCTR.

-d) Other reserves
+- a) Equity share capital The authorized share capital of the Company as of March 31, 2022 is USD 23,408,052.
+Par value of the equity shares is recorded as share capital and the amount received in excess of par value is classified as share premium. - b) Retained earnings Retained earnings comprises the Company's undistributed earnings after taxes. - c) Foreign currency translation reserve The exchange differences arising from the translation of financial statement of foreign operations with functional currency other than Indian rupees is presented within equity in the FCTR. - d) Other reserves a) Recognition and measurement